This is a recipe partnership with Australian Almonds

 - Again scrape the sides of the bowl and add coconut oil, continue to process for a further 20-40 seconds or until mixture combines together (this may take a little while, keep blending until it happens).

-- Form into bite-sized balls.
+- Roll the mixture into small bite-sized balls.

 - Store in the fridge in an airtight container for up to 1 week.